EnigmaticWolf/Orchid/README.md

 #### Extensions

 ##### Memory
-Work with Memcache
+Work with Key-Value storage
-> `composer require aengine/orchid-memcache`
+> `composer require aengine/orchid-memory`

 ##### Database
 Attach the database in the project by using a wrapper around the PDO